drewe4point0/Capstone-Quantifying-Good-Speeches-/README.md

 Using a collection of 4,003 speeches collected from the TED website [What Is TED?](#data), this project will take the following steps:

-1. Inital loading of the datasets and aggrregating them into one which I will use.
+1. Initial loading of the datasets and aggregating them into one which I will use.
 2. Data cleaning.
 3. Feature engineering.
 4. Baseline modelling.